In today’s article we’re going to take a look at how to skate faster on the ice, and exercises you can use that will help you become a faster skater.

 When you are on an unstable surface you sacrifice two MAJOR components to speed:

 #2: You drastically decrease the load you are able to use.
-One of the biggest factors to speed, conditioning and overall hockey performance is strength.
-If you sacrifice strength you sacrifice so many faucets of your game I would have to write a whole other blog post on it.
+One of the biggest factors to speed, conditioning, and overall hockey performance is strength.
+If you sacrifice strength you sacrifice so many facets of your game that I would have to write a whole other blog post on it.